LPCIC/coq-elpi/apps/derive/README.md

           A -> forall n : nat, Vector.t A n ->
           Vector.t A H -> A
 ```
-The intended use is to perform injection, i.e. one aleady has a term of the
+The intended use is to perform injection, i.e. one already has a term of the
 shape `K args` and can just use these args to provide the default values.

 If the projected argument's type depends on the value of other arguments, then it